imaginarymachines/ufo-ai-wp/readme.txt

-=== Generate Words ===
+=== Content Machine ===
-Contributors:      The WordPress Contributors
+Contributors:      shelob9
 Tags:              block
 Tested up to:      6.1
-Stable tag:        0.1.0
+Stable tag:        0.3.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Example block scaffolded with Create Block tool.
+Content Machine is a WordPress plugin, that uses a large lanaguage model to suggest content for your post, based on the post you’re working on.

 == Description ==